actusfrf/actus-userguides/ACTUS-Rshiny-demo/UserGuide.md

 This version of the demo uses the public ACTUS server at https://dem.actusfrf.org:8080 to run the simulations.
-This server is running actus-webapp V1.0 and therefore supports interest rate and market risk factors but no other risk modellins - as introduced in actus-webapp V1.1
+This server is running actus-webapp V1.0 and therefore supports interest rate and market risk factors but no other risk modelling - as introduced in actus-webapp V1.1

 An alternate implementation allows you to run the entire demonstration standalone on your your workstation as a collection of three linked docker containers.
 In this version the ACTUS server is actus-webapp V1.1 with a more